 You will need to exclude these territories to distribute your release to the rest of the world unless you have acquired a mechanical license to release a cover of the song(s) you have recorded.

 However Spotify, Deezer, Pandora, iHeartRadio, Saavn, Nuuday, Anghami, Tidal, and KKBox pay for their own licenses for cover songs.
 This means that you can distribute your covers to these services worldwide.

-It cannot use any samples from the original recording, and cannot alter the melody, lyrics or original composition.
+It cannot use any samples from the original recording.

 When you upload your release you will need to format it slightly differently for a cover release to ensure that the original artist is credited correctly.